September 22, 2020

 localtunnel server

-• as root, prepare dedicated user:
+• prepare dedicated user:

-• useradd -m -s /bin/bash -r localtunnel
+• sudo useradd -m -s /bin/bash -r localtunnel

 • install nodejs 10 (e.g. using packages or your favourite virtual nodejs environment)